philsturgeon/phil.bike/src/content/trees.md

 ## August 2019

+_This month all donations are going through Offset Earth, so your name will show up there instead of here.
+Unless you subscribe too! 😉 The Laravel community are also rocking their own mini fundraiser to help out.
+Gotta love those folks._

 - [Offset Earth Donations](https://offset.earth/philsturgeon) - 19,250
 - [Laravel Community](https://offset.earth/laravel) - 8,027
 - [Gary Hockin](https://twitter.com/GeeH) - 180 (subscriber 🏅)